 I have been the library media specialist at Grace since 2001.
 In addition to promoting reading and helping students learn to do effective research, I work with students and staff on technology education and provide language arts enrichment opportunities.
 Prior to that, I served as the church's Web master for two years.
 I have a master's degree in library and information sciences and am currently studying educational technology.

 Michelle Grahnke, Art

 I am so blessed to be teaching art at Grace.
-You may also see me around the school as an aide in the JK room in the mornings and teaching art enrichment courses and after school.
+You may also see me around the school as an aide in the JK room in the mornings and teaching art enrichment courses after school.
 I graduated from Concordia University Chicago where I received my Bachelors in K-12 Art Education.
-I have worked in the Early Childhood Education Center at Concordia as a lab student for many years and have worked at Camp Winnebago through the YMCA with children ages 3-13.
+I worked in the Early Childhood Education Center at Concordia as a lab student for many years and at Camp Winnebago through the YMCA with children ages 3-13.
 When not teaching I enjoying drawing, dancing, and spending time with my family, friends, and my new husband.

 I have been the senior kindergarten classroom aide for the past four years.
 I have an associates degree in early childhood education from Triton College, and I am currently working on completing my course work for my Bachelors in ECE at National Louis University.
 I have three children, Levell, Kennedy and Seneca.
 In my spare time I love to read and watch "Law and Order" and cooking shows.